 - VWAP is used for 2 main reasons – to get a sense of intraday direction and to get a sense of the efficiency of order execution

-- If you intend to short a stock, then it is considered an efficient fill if you short the stock at a price higher than VWAP
+- If you intend to short a stock, it is considered an efficient fill if you short the stock at a higher price than VWAP.

-- Likewise, if you intend to go long on a stock, then it is considered an efficient fill if you go long at a price lower than VWAP
+- Likewise, if you intend to go long on a stock, it is considered an efficient fill if you go long at a price lower than VWAP.

 You can now visualize the VWAP and the current market price and plan your trades accordingly.